Cell and Tissue Engineering

 Design and engineering of tissues

 The design and tissue engineering should essentially cause minimal discomfort to the patient.
 The damaged tissues should be easily fixed with the desired functions quickly restored.
 Another important factor controlling the designing of tissue culture is the source of donor cells.
-The cells from the patient himself, is always preferred as it considerably reduces the immunological complications.
-However under certain situations allogeneic cells (cells taken from a person other than the patient) are also used.
-The other important factors are –the support material, it’s degradation products, cell adhesion characteristics etc. It was demonstrated in 1975 that human keratinocytes could be grown in the laboratory in a form suitable for grafting.
-A continuous sheet of epithelial cells can be grown now however there is still difficult to grow TE skin with the dermal layer with all the blood capillaries, nerves, sweat glands, and other accessory organs.
+The cells from the patient himself are always preferred as it considerably reduces the immunological complications.
+However, under certain situations, allogeneic cells (cells taken from a person other than the patient) are also used.
+Other important factors are the support material, its degradation products, and cell adhesion characteristics.

-a) Integra TM – A bioartificial material composed of collagen-glycosaminoglycan and is mainly used to carry the seeded cells.
+a) Integra™ – A bioartificial material composed of collagen-glycosaminoglycan and is mainly used to carry the seeded cells.

-The regeneration process requires substances like-
+The regeneration process requires substances like:

-The other important applications of tissue engineering are in gene therapy, pseudo-organs and as model cell systems for developing new therapeutic approaches to human diseases.The attempts are on to create tissue models in the form of artificial organs using tissue engineering.
-The artificial liver is being created using hepatocytes cultured as spheroids and held suspended in artificial support system such as porous gelatin sponges, agarose or collagen.
-Some progress has been made in the area of creating the artificial pancreas using spheroids of insulin secreting cells which have been developed from mouse insulinoma beta cells.
+Attempts are ongoing to create tissue models in the form of artificial organs using tissue engineering.
+The artificial liver is being developed using hepatocytes cultured as spheroids and held suspended in artificial support systems such as porous gelatin sponges, agarose, or collagen.

 Table depicting the technological goals and areas of research in tissue engineering

-Growth of cells in three- dimensional systems
+Growth of cells in three-dimensional systems

 Delivery systems for protein therapeutics